bergesinstitute/grafmethodenglish/book-3-unit-1.md

 # The flap T (la T entre vocales)

-In American English, when a T is between two vowels, or between a vowel and an L, it is normally pronounced as a very soft, fast D. This phenomenon is known as the *flap T*, and the phonetic symbol is [ɾ], which is the simple R in Spanish.
+In American English, when a T is between two vowels, or between a vowel and an L, it is normally pronounced as a soft R, like the simple R in Spanish.
+This phenomenon is known as the *flap T*, and the phonetic symbol is [ɾ].

-🔹 En inglés americano, cuando una T está entre dos vocales, o entre una vocal y una L, normalmente se pronuncia como una D muy suave y rápida.
-Este fenómeno se conoce como *flap T*, y el símbolo fonético asociado es [ɾ], que es la R simple del español.
+🔹 En inglés americano, cuando una T está entre dos vocales, o entre una vocal y una L, normalmente se pronuncia como una R suave, igual que la R simple del español.
+Este fenómeno se conoce como *flap T*, y el símbolo fonético asociado es [ɾ].

 Here are some words that are normally pronounced with this sound: